 The Other Side of the Moon (2025)

 Motherhood has deeply shaped my artistic practice, attuning me to the intuitive, cyclical, and often unseen aspects of life.
-It offers a lived experience of duality—self and other, nurturing and fierce—which echoes in my work as I explore the unconscious forces beneath daily reality.
+It offers a lived experience of duality—self and other, nurturing and fierce—that echoes through my work as I explore the unconscious forces beneath daily reality.

 Obsidian Totem